frankmorgner/openpace/doc/bindings/README.rst

 ``export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/openpace/libs``

+You also might need to setup the PYTHONPATH environment variable if you did not install the bindings in a location already included in the PYTHONPATH.

 In order to test your installation you can use the `test.py` script included in pyPACE.
 Simply run the following command: